mooreApps22/pipex/README.md

 ## This is an exercise using system calls to recreate the bash's redirection pipe operator
 ###

+Pipex is a C program that was written on a GNU/Linux OS.
+Pipex takes four arguments exactly.

 Program Usage: ```./pipex <infile> <cmd1> <cmd2> <outfile>```

 Used to recreate the bash command: ```< <infile> <cmd1> | <cmd2> > <outfile>```